 Turns out, there is a reason.

-That doesn't mean this possibility cannot occur.
-Rather it just means it may not have occurred or have been noticed by anyone or reported to doctors if it did happen.
+Basically, what they are saying is if the herb reduced estrogen in men, it might also reduce estrogen in women – and interfere with birth control pills.
+So far, however, human evidence is lacking.
+That doesn't mean this cannot occur.
+Rather it means it may not have occurred or have been noticed by anyone or reported to doctors if it did occur.

-One ironic point in this discussion is that as far back as the late 1960s, saw palmetto was recognized as having estrogen-like properties.
+One ironic point is that as far back as the late 1960s, the herb was recognized as having estrogen-like properties.
 In other words, it didn't lower estrogen levels – it might raise them.
-Conflicting evidence about this (it either has estrogen activity or it's antiestrogen ) says to me we are not yet sure how this herb works.

 Saw Palmetto And Birth Defects

 Testosterone is needed for proper fetal growth.
-If saw palmetto is anti-estrogenic and anti-DHT, what effect would that have on fetal growth?
+If saw palmetto is anti-estrogenic and anti-DHT, what effect would that have on the growth of babies?

 Animal studies have noted inhibiting the 5-alpha reductase enzyme during pregnancy is associated with abnormal male genitalia development.
 These studies used the prostate/hair growth drug finasteride and not saw palmetto.
 In some cases, the finasteride was injected rather than taken orally.

-While there seems to be no direct evidence linking saw palmetto to birth defects, the results from lab animal studies are too important to overlook.
+While there seems to be no direct evidence linking the herb to birth defects, the results from lab animal studies are too important to overlook.
 If you are pregnant, do not take this herb.
 The same goes for breastfeeding too.
 It's not worth the risk.